Contact Sober Nation's Sponsored Hotline

-Medication Assisted Treatment (MAT) is the use of medications combined with behavioral therapies to help individuals recover from substance use disorder.
-Monitored by a physician, studies have proven that this form of treatment is one of the most effective methods to treat opioid addiction, compared to more traditional non-drug approaches.
+Medication Assisted Treatment (MAT) is the use of medications combined with behavioral therapies to help individuals recover from substance use disorders.
+Studies have proven that this form of treatment is one of the most effective methods to treat opioid addiction when compared to more traditional non-drug approaches.

 In 2000, the Drug Addiction Treatment Act (DATA) began allowing narcotic prescriptions to be used to treat opioid dependence in an outpatient setting.
 In 2016, President Obama signed the Comprehensive Addiction and Recovery Act (CARA), allowing nurse practitioners and physician assistants to become prescribers.
-And in 2017, more than 47,000 people in the United States succumbed to an opioid overdose including heroin, prescription opioids, and illegally manufactured drugs.
-In response to the crisis, increased demands for treatment and prevention were seen within treatment centers, medical clinics, and leaders across the nation.
-This created a more widespread acceptance and acknowledgement of MAT in the United States.
+In 2017, more than 47,000 people in the United States died as a result of opioid overdose from fentanyl, heroin, prescription opioids, and illegally manufactured drugs.
+In response to the crisis, there has been an increased demand for MAT and overdose prevention within treatment centers and medical clinics.
+With an abundance of research, widespread acceptance and acknowledgement in the medical and treatment community of the benefits of MAT.

 What Is Medication Assisted Treatment?

-In addition, these medications can also help manage withdrawal symptoms and physical cravings to help decrease rates relapse and improve the overall wellbeing of those seeking recovery.
-Medication assisted treatment has no timeline and is also customizable to help meet the needs of each individual person depending on symptoms of the substance use disorder and severity of withdrawal.
-In addition, long as an individual is participating in psychotherapy and under the supervision of a physician, the treatment can be continued as long as needed.
-While there are many inpatient rehabs that provide MAT services, this type of treatment can take place in an inpatient or outpatient setting.
+In addition, medications like Suboxone and Methadone can help manage withdrawal symptoms and physical cravings to help decrease relapse, overdose, and improve the overall wellbeing of those seeking recovery.
+Medication assisted treatment has no set timeline and should be tailored to help meet people’s individual needs based on the particulars of their substance use, taking into account how much and how often they use, as well as what their cravings and withdrawal symptoms are like.
+Medication assisted treatment and medication for opioid use disorder can and should be continued for as long as needed.
+While there are many inpatient rehabs that provide MAT services, MAT is readily available from providers in outpatient settings.

-Numerous studies have done to back the outcomes of Medication-Assisted Treatment.
+There are numerous studies supporting the outcomes of Medication-Assisted Treatment.
 These can include but not be limited to:

 • Help create long-term recovery